railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Automatically generated manufacturing orders from sale order*

-Keep note of the order reference because this follows all through the process.
+Keep note of the order reference because it will be used throughout the process.
 Usually, in a new database, this will be ``SO007`` .
 At this stage you can look at the process linked to your order using the :guilabel:`Process` button above and to the right of the form.